Urgent UN Warning: 20 Million Threatened by Famine

-Famine was officially declared in parts of South Sudan in late February: 100,000 people face catastrophic hunger and imminent risk of death in Unity State.
-An estimated 1 million people in other parts of South Sudan are on the brink of famine.
+Famine was officially declared in parts of South Sudan in late February, with100,000 people face catastrophic hunger and imminent risk of death in Unity State.
+As of June 21, 2017, famine is no longer occurring in Unity State, thanks to major, intensive humanitarian interventions.
+However, 45,000 people across three counties of Unity State and Ayod County in Jonglei State are experiencing famine conditions, according to new IPC analysis.
+This new data also warns that an estimated 1.7 million people in other parts of South Sudan are one step away from famine, an increase of almost 1 million people since February.
 Today, South Sudan has arrived at a deadly tipping point.
 Humanitarian actors are overstretched in the face of overwhelming needs, insufficient funding, and a volatile environment.
-This is the first time famine has been declared anywhere in the world since 2011, when 260,000 people died in Somalia.

 Action Against Hunger is on the ground in four states of South Sudan: Northern Bahr el Ghazal, Warrap, Jonglei, and Central Equatoria.
-Last year alone, we reached more than 360,000 people with emergency food and nutrition programs, as well as livelihoods and water and sanitation interventions.
+In 2016 alone, we reached more than 580,433 people with emergency food and nutrition programs, as well as livelihoods and water and sanitation interventions.

 Our emergency teams are responding on the frontlines of the widespread food crisis supporting emergency assessments, and delivering lifesaving humanitarian action where it is most needed.
 We are racing against time to stop the famine from engulfing other areas and taking the lives of more children.